 5 ways to make your home eco-friendly and cost-efficient

 You’ll want to be careful to plan the placement of skylights according to the path of the sun in different seasons.
-For most homeowners in North America, skylights on south-facing, sloping roofs may run the risk of overheating rooms, while those on north-facing roofs tend to create softer, less intense illumination.
+For most homeowners in the U.S., skylights on south-facing, sloping roofs may run the risk of overheating rooms, while those on north-facing roofs tend to create softer, less intense illumination.
 Surrounding vegetation and terrain, among other factors, can also affect your ultimate vision.
-Once installed where you want them, your skylights should start creating significant reductions to energy costs—according to a 2005 study, expected savings are roughly 22%!ᶟ
+Once installed where you want them, your skylights can help provide both lighting and ventilation.

-As organisms that take in oxygen and release carbon dioxide, people are perfect partners with plants, which do the opposite.
+As living things that take in oxygen and release carbon dioxide, people are perfect partners with plants, which do the opposite.
 By populating your home with plants, you establish a naturally inviting interior along with a number of health and financial benefits.
-They are hard-working air purifiers help reduce mold, bacteria and toxins in the air.
+These hard-working air purifiers help reduce mold, bacteria and toxins in the air.

 Inspect your windows closely to determine if the original caulking or weather stripping is dried, cracked or missing.
-If it is, clear off the useless material, clean the window frame and reapply.
+If it is, clear off any damaged material, clean the window frame and reapply.
 Another way to minimize heat loss through windows is to hang waffle shades.
 These eco-friendly fabric treatments are made with cells that trap air to provide excellent insulation.